-You are cordially invited to attend Triangle Capital Corporation's 2012 Annual Meeting of Stockholders to be held on Wednesday, May 2, 2012 at 8:30 a.m.
+You are cordially invited to attend Triangle Capital Corporation's 2017 Annual Meeting of Stockholders to be held on Wednesday, May 3, 2017 at 8:30 a.m.
 (Eastern Time) at the Woman's Club of Raleigh, 3300 Woman's Club Drive, Raleigh, North Carolina 27612.

-The notice of Annual Meeting and proxy statement accompanying this letter provide an outline of the business to be conducted at the meeting.
+The notice of Annual Meeting of Stockholders and proxy statement accompanying this letter provide an outline of the business to be conducted at the meeting.
 I will also report on the progress of the Company during the past year and answer stockholders' questions.

 It is important that your shares be represented at the Annual Meeting.
 If you are unable to attend the meeting in person, I urge you to vote your shares by completing, dating and signing the enclosed proxy card and promptly returning it in the envelope provided.
+If a broker or other nominee holds your shares in "street name," your broker has enclosed a voting instruction form, which you should use to vote those shares.
+The voting instruction form indicates whether you have the option to vote those shares by telephone or by using the Internet.
 Your vote is important.